lucaselblanc/pollardsrho/README.md

 ## Algorithm Complexity

  The expected time complexity of Pollard's Rho algorithm for elliptic curves is O(√n), where n is the order of the group, in this implementation, the probability distribution in the initial steps is restricted to √k, subsequently encompassing the entire group in √n, the version with endomorphism keeps the probabilistic window restricted to the range, but remains non-deterministic.
-Given secp256k1, this translates to approximately O(2^√N), as predicted by the birthday paradox for random walks over a finite group.
+Given secp256k1, this translates to approximately O(√N), as predicted by the birthday paradox for random walks over a finite group.

 ## Pollard's Rho vs Pollard's Kangaroo/Lambda